TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 The make will probably fail due to unprocessed TeX commands remaining in the output files, dir2.process/issue.xml and dir1.lndout/*.html.
-We want to do as much as possible automatically, so before hand-editing anything that should be supported, try to fix the translations:
+We want to do as much as possible automatically, so before hand-editing anything, fix the translations if at all possible:

 - Usually they'll be TUGboat-specific, in which case crossref/ltx2crossrefxml-tugboat.cfg is the right place.